jasmeenfarh/node-gyp/README.md

 `node-gyp` is a cross-platform command-line tool written in Node.js for compiling native addon modules for Node.js.
-It contains a vendored copy of the [gyp-next](https://github.com/nodejs/gyp-next) project that was previously used by the Chromium team, extended to support the development of Node.js native addons.
+It contains a vendored copy of the [gyp-next](https://github.com/nodejs/gyp-next) project that was previously used by the Chromium team and extended to support the development of Node.js native addons.

 Note that `node-gyp` is _not_ used to build Node.js itself.